FrancoisChabot/deep_end/01_count_words/README.md

 I have intentionally left out a bunch of details.
 You WILL have to ask me a bunch of questions to pull this off, so do not hesitate.

+# count_words.cpp

+This is the code file you will be modyfying that contains the count_words() function.

+# count_words.h

+Most .cpp files have a companion .h file that lists the what the .cpp file makes available to the public.

+# tests.cpp

+This contains the tests we want to run.
+You will notice that there is no main() function anywhere, that's because googletest, the test running library, provides it for us.